PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 * native execution of GPU enabled containers.

 This tutorial assumes Singularity version 3.0 or higher.
-Version **3.3.0** is recommended as it offers a smoother, more bug-free experience.
+Version **3.3.0** or higher is recommended as it offers a smoother, more bug-free experience.

 ### Container image formats